 It was at Plymouth that he met Julia, who had left school at the age of fourteen to attend Plymouth College of Art as its youngest ever student.
 She combined her art studies with a talent for dancing, and not only studied ballet but danced professionally as part of the famous Tiller Girls troupe.
 She later taught art at Plymouth College for Boys.

-Derek (who had made his first radio broadcast at the age of fifteen) left newspapers to join the staff of TWW, an independent television station in Cardiff, Wales, as announcer, newscaster, scriptwriter, presented and interviewer.
+Derek (who had made his first radio broadcast at the age of fifteen) left newspapers to join the staff of TWW, an independent television station in Cardiff, Wales, as announcer, newscaster, scriptwriter, presenter and interviewer.
 Julia, joining him in Wales, worked as a freelance set designer and graphic artist.
 They then moved to London, where Derek worked as a freelance writer and broadcaster and Julia first as an art teacher at Hammersmith Girls’ Comprehensive School, then as writer and consultant astrologer.

 Between 1965 and 1970 Derek edited Poetry Review, and in 1968 published (as his first prose book) a short biography of Lord Byron.
 He organised the successful appeal to place a memorial to that poet in Poets’ Corner of Westminster Abbey.
 In 1970 he edited (with John Lehmann) the selected letters of Edith Sitwell.

 Julia’s interest in astrology began in 1965.
-She studied for the Diploma of the Faculty of Astrological Studies. the world’s premium teaching body (of which she subsequently became first its Secretary, then its President, and finally one of its three Patrons).
+She studied for the Diploma of the Faculty of Astrological Studies, the world’s premium teaching body (of which she subsequently became first its Secretary, then its President, and finally one of its three Patrons).
 Derek meanwhile became interested in the history of the subject, and in 1970 published a study of astrology in the modern world.
 Derek and Julia then collaborated on a textbook, The Compleat Astrologer, which became a world-wide best-seller and was to remain in print for over a quarter of a century.

 Julia took part in five highly successful series of television programmes for BBC South-West, Zodiac and Co.
 Both she and Derek have appeared together and separately on innumerable TV and radio discussion programmes in the UK, USA, Australia and New Zealand.
 They have lectured all over the world, and recorded a series of twelve astrological videos.

 Derek’s main work during the 1960s was with radio: he wrote and introduced innumerable programmes for both the domestic and World Service of the BBC, most of them concerned with the arts; he devised many programmes using the BBC sound archives and introduced classical music programmes.
 For the World Service he introduced The Paperback Programme for over five years, and chaired a number of editions of The Poem Itself, which he devised.
 He reviewed television and books for The Times and various periodicals, and reviewed for The Good Book Guide from its inception.
 He was a member of the Grand Council of the Royal Academy of Dance, and for many years a member its Executive Committee, for some time as chairman of its Development Committee.
 He has been chairman of the Radiowriters Committee of the Society of Authors, was for two years (1981-2) chairman of its Management Committee, and between 1985 and 2002 edited its journal, The Author.
 He remains a member of its Council.
 Between 1969 and 2002 he was a member of the General Committee of the Royal Literary Fund (as Registrar between 1977 and 2002).
 During twenty years in Sydney he constructed and introduced programmes for the classical music programme 2MBS Fine Music Sydney, to which he continues to contribute.

 You may e-mail them at email@example.com or write to them